Burley High School: History

+In 2018, Burley's assistant principal, Andrew Wray, was named Assistant Principal of the Year by the Idaho Association of School Administrators.

+BHS's graduating class of 2023 had 240 graduates, hosting one of its largest graduations ever.
+Two-thirds of the graduating class intends to pursue higher education: 56% at a university or state college, and 10% through a trade school.

 Athletics

-Burley competes in athletics in IHSAA Class 4A the second-highest classification, and is a member of the Great Basin (West) Conference with Minico (near Rupert), Jerome, and Wood River (Hailey).
-In August 2009, the conference added Twin Falls and just-opened Canyon Ridge, both located in Twin Falls.
+Burley competes in athletics in IHSAA Class 4A the second-highest classification, and is a member of the Great Basin (West) Conference with Minico (near Rupert), Jerome, and Wood River (Hailey), Twin Falls and Canyon Ridge (Twin Falls).